JohnPaton/johnpaton.github.io/content/posts/clean-spark-udfs.md

 The function `typed_udf` returns a new UDF decorator with the specified return type.
 We can think of it as a decorator that accepts an argument.
 For a more in depth overview of this pattern and decorators in general, see [this blog post from The Code Ship](https://www.thecodeship.com/patterns/guide-to-python-function-decorators/).

-Now we once again have the nice, clean version of the code, with the added legibility bonus of the UDF's return type of being visible right beside its definition:
+Now we once again have the nice, clean version of the code, with the added legibility bonus of the UDF's return type being visible right beside its definition:

 ```python
 @typed_udf(t.IntegerType())